The Duchess of Duke Street

 The Duchess of Duke Street is a BBC television drama series set in London between 1900 and 1925.
 It was created by John Hawkesworth, previously the producer of the ITV period drama Upstairs, Downstairs.
 It starred Gemma Jones as Louisa Leyton Trotter, the eponymous "Duchess" who works her way up from servant to renowned cook to proprietor of the upper-class Bentinck Hotel in Duke Street, St James's in London.

 The story is loosely based on the real-life career of Rosa Lewis (née Ovenden), the "Duchess of Jermyn Street", who ran the Cavendish Hotel in London, at the corner of Duke St, St. James's.
 When the show first aired, there were many people who still remembered her, as she lived until 1952.
 According to census returns, she was born in Leyton, Essex, to a watchmaker.
 In the series, Louisa's family name is Leyton, and her father is a clockmaker.

 Daphne Fielding wrote The Duchess of Jermyn Street (1964) about Rosa Lewis, but was not formally credited in the BBC production.

 The programme lasted for two series totalling 31 episodes, shown in 1976 and 1977.

-Shown later on PBS in the United States, it was nominated for an Emmy Award for Outstanding Limited Series in 1980.
+The Duchess of Duke Street began to air in the United States on October 22, 1978, on the PBS series Masterpiece Theatre.
+It was nominated for an Emmy Award for Outstanding Limited Series in 1980.
 The theme music was composed by Alexander Faris.